Whether searching for a sun lounger or an indigenous tribe, you will find it in this super-sized archipelago.

 With over 17,000 islands spanning more than 5,000 kilometres populated by nearly 250 million people speaking 500 languages, Indonesia has enough travel experiences to keep the curious visitor busy for decades.
 Due to the unusually dramatic geology that created these islands, Indonesia can offer beach flopping, volcano climbing, wildlife spotting and temple touring in the space of a single day.
 Hedonists will delight in the party vibe of the major resorts, but equally there is ample opportunity for the intrepid to test their mettle in some of the farthest flung corners of civilisation.
 This vast and enthralling country has something for everyone, and our trusted local experts can show you the best of it!

-Top three things to do in Indonesia
+Top things to do in Indonesia

 There are many wonderful experiences to be had on this vast archipelago.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Indonesia.
+For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top things to do in Indonesia.

 Fall in love with the Gili Islands

 The three specks of tropical perfection known as the Gili Islands tempt travellers to the pristine shores off the northern coast of Lombok.
 The snorkelling and diving opportunities are spectacular with rich marine biodiversity and great visibility year round.
 If you like beach relaxing followed a bit of lively nightlife - be that in bars or bustling restaurants - then Gili Trawangan is the island for you.
 For relaxation, head to Gili Meno and Gili Air, where deserted beaches are the order of the day and there's a ban on late partying.